 - Histories: “The university has an illustrious history”

-- Achievements or records: “An illustrious list of accomplishments”
+- Achievements: “An illustrious record of accomplishments”

 6. Is “illustrious” always positive?